tom-draper/football-client/README.md

 node index fixtures
 ```

-When accessing standings, fixtures or scorers, the competition can be specified with the `--competition` flag.
+When specifying standings, fixtures or scorers as a command-line argument, the competition can also be input using the `--competition` flag.
 Available competitions include `premier-league`, `championship`, `la-liga`, `serie-a`, `ligue-1` and `bundesliga`.
 If none specified, the Premier League is used as default.

 ```bash
 npx football-client fixtures --competition bundesliga